sawubona-repo/KETE-HS20-WORK/LB6c-Cognitive Services/About Prototyping.md

 - [Axure RP Reference](https://docs.axure.com/axure-rp/reference/getting-started-video/)
 - **Axure RP Prototyping Cookbook** *by John Henry Krahenbuhl.* This guide provides fast, practical, step-by-step recipes to create your own custom prototypes for mobile and desktop.

+### Axure RP Functionalities
-Here are some of Axure RP features, which you may use in your project.
+Here are some of Axure RP functionalities, which you may use in your project.
 Enjoy :)
 #### Working with Variables
 [Create a Smart Login with Variables](https://youtu.be/kOLbbgCCY7k)
 > In this session I'll walk you through how to use variables in order to pass login username from login page to a landing homepage and display it back to the end-user.
 You can use the same logic to pass absolutely any information from one page to the next.